Alarm Will Sound

 Sep 18, 2021

 Rite of Summer does not require tickets or reservations.
-Social distancing and face masks are required for this performance.
+Social distancing is required for this performance.

 We are very grateful to the Laurie M. Tisch Illumination Fund for underwriting this concert.